moistkitteh/nft_generative_art/README.md

 this should run without issue to generate 36 images in the images/ folder based on the traits in the traits/ folder and the weights in weights.dat.
 It will also update the rarity.csv and imagetraits.csv files, which are tables which respectively describe the rarity of different traits and the traits associated with each image

-Below are all of the necessary dependencies
+Below are all of the necessary dependencies, files/directories to make, and variables to set before you run the code

         Code Libraries/Packages
           python3 --> sudo apt-get update